 Some women also reportedly suffered from recurrent prolapse or incontinence, neuro-muscular problems, vaginal scarring/shrinkage, and emotional problems.

-Even though thousands of mesh lawsuits have been filed on behalf of victims of vaginal mesh complications, no transvaginal mesh recall has been announced since the FDA issued its first warning in 2008.However, Ethicon, Inc., a division of Johnson & Johnson, did decide in June 2012 to suspend sales of some Gynecare pelvic mesh devices for commercial reasons.
+Even though thousands of mesh lawsuits have been filed on behalf of victims that have suffered complications, no transvaginal mesh recall has been announced since the FDA issued its first warning in 2008.However, Ethicon, Inc., a division of Johnson & Johnson, did decide in June 2012 to suspend sales of some Gynecare pelvic mesh devices for commercial reasons.
 Shortly thereafter, C.R.
 Bard took a similar step with its Avaulta products.

 As of September 2013, more than 20,000 vaginal mesh lawsuits were pending in courts across the U.S. Several federal multidistrict litigations were established in U.S. District Court, Southern District of West Virginia, for claims filed against American Medical Systems, Boston Scientific, C.R.
 Bard, Ethicon and others.
 Thousands of additional mesh lawsuits were pending in state litigations in California, New Jersey and elsewhere.

-Transvaginal mesh lawsuit settlements have also been reported in a number of cases.
-In June 2013, Endo Health Systems, the parent of American Medical Systems, disclosed agreements to pay $55 million to settle claims in a small number of vaginal mesh lawsuits involving its Perigee, Apogee and Elevate implants.
+Lawsuit settlements have also been reported in a number of cases.
+In June 2013, Endo Health Systems, the parent of American Medical Systems, disclosed agreements to pay $55 million to settle claims in a small number of lawsuits involving its Perigee, Apogee and Elevate implants.
 Shortly after the first federal Avaulta trial concluded with a win for the plaintiff, C.R.
 Bard reached a mesh lawsuit settlement in what was to have been the litigation’s second trial.
 Several weeks later, the company reportedly agreed to settle another Avaulta claim pending in New Jersey state court.

-If you or a woman in your life suffered painful and debilitating vaginal mesh complications, there is help available.
-The vaginal mesh lawyers at Bernstein Liebhard are offering free, confidential and no-obligation legal reviews to anyone who suffered serious injuries following treatment with transvaginal mesh.
-To learn more about filing your own transvaginal mesh lawsuit, please contact our office today at .
+If you or a woman in your life suffered painful and debilitating complications, there is help available.
+The lawyers at Bernstein Liebhard are offering free, confidential and no-obligation legal reviews to anyone who suffered serious injuries following treatment with transvaginal mesh.
+To learn more about filing your own lawsuit, please contact our office today at .